Archanakarre1/ImageAPI/README.md

 * Rotate: input the degrees between 0 and 359 (html field validation).
 Use a positive number for clockwise rotation or a negative one for a counter-clockwise one.
 Click `GO` to proceed.
 * Crop: input the start and stop point coordinates, (`x1, y1`) and (`x2, y2`), respectively.
 Click `GO` to proceed.
 Will be validated by the API.
 * Blend: input alpha (%) between 0 and 100, html validated.
 The image will be blend with the stock photo `blend.jpg`.
 The higher the alpha parameter, the more weight will be assigned to the stock photo (i.e. for alpha equals 0 the image will remain unchanged).
 Click `GO` to proceed.

-## License
-This API is provided under the MIT license.

-## Issues
-Report any issue to the GitHub issue tracker.